 Ranches are a bad idea for cities, usually.
 The economics of urban development typically call for homes with as much square footage and as small a footprint as possible.
 If you’re going to build a foundation and a roof, you want to maximize the money-making stuff between the two.
 The narrow two-story Craftsman-style homes popping up around this neighborhood illustrate that.

 But Miller had a vision for ranches — single-story, big-footprint ranches — and he needed a partner.
-He reached out to architect Rachel Taylor of THR Design Build.
+He reached out to home designer Rachel Taylor, co-owner of THR Design Build.